Eyelid Surgery FAQ

 Very natural result seen after upper eyelid surgery (blepharoplasty).
 Patient looks refreshed and retained her natural eyelid anatomy.
 Dr. Gross hides the incision in the natural lid crease for a beautiful result.
 Botox was used to enhance her results.

-Case 492, Lower Eyelid Lift
+Case 191, Eyelid Lift (Blepharoplasty) in Orlando

 Who is a candidate?